adamdecaf/docs/docs/paygate/index.md

 $ docker-compose up -d
 ```

 That's it!
-Your PayGate endpoint should be accessible at `http://localhost:8082`.
+The Docker files will be downloaded and ran on your machine.
+PayGate endpoints will be accessible at `http://localhost:8082` and `http://localhost:9092`.
 You can verify paygate is running with `curl http://localhost:8082/ping` and monitor the health with `curl http://localhost:9092/live`.

 ### Running PayGate using Kubernetes (Advanced)

-Moov uses [Kubernetes](https://kubernetes.io/) for deploying [its own infrastructure](https://github.com/moov-io/infra) on development and production machines.
-The instructions on the readme are a good place to start.
-Follow the instructions from the [local development](https://github.com/moov-io/infra#local-development) section on the infra readme.
+Moov uses [Kubernetes](https://kubernetes.io/) for clustering our production services and we have [Helm charts for each application](https://github.com/moov-io/charts) in beta currently.
+Inside the [moov-io/infra repository we have Kubernetes manifests](https://github.com/moov-io/infra/tree/master/lib/apps) which you can reference also.

 ### Running from source

-PayGate can run directly from source using Go, but the required services need to be running as well.
-The default port 8082 is used unless otherwise specified as an attribute `-http.addr` and needs environment variables setup beforehand as [outlined here](https://github.com/moov-io/paygate#configuration).
+PayGate can run directly from source using Go, but the required services need to be running as well in order for API calls to complete successfully.
+The default port `8082` is used unless a CLI flag (e.g. `-http.addr=<port>`) or environment variable override from [our configuration documentation](https://github.com/moov-io/paygate#configuration) is set when running PayGate.

 ```
 # With Golang and git installed: